rachelcarmena/Python-PropertyBasedTesting-Examples/README.md

-# Property-based testing with Python
+# Property-based testing in Python

+## The origin of this repository

+:seedling: This repository was created to complement the [_Property-based testing_ workshop](https://github.com/delr3ves/WeCodeProperties) by [Sergio Arroyo Cuevas](https://twitter.com/delr3ves) with another programming language.

 ## Requirements